 Counselling can also help a family to accept what is happening to them and to deal with the emotional stress that separation or divorce can cause within a family.
 Attempting to work things out through counselling or mediation could lead to better family decisions and long-term relationships after the divorce.

-Parents Helpline offers support on all types of family problems.
+Parentline NI offers support on all types of family problems.
 These range from coping with crying babies, through to dealing with behaviour problems, bullying, drugs, the effect of separation and divorce, a child's sexuality or abuse.
-Any family member can call Parents Helpline.
+You can call as many times as you need and likewise staff might agree a call back to make sure you’ve been able to progress your situation and offer further support if required.

 You can negotiate directly with your partner and reach agreement without any outside help about issues such as your children’s care and splitting property and finance.
 That is usually the best way.
 You may not be able to reach agreement on everything, but it can still help to make issues easier to resolve even if you go to court.